anuditverma/anuditverma.github.io/_posts/2021-05-07-antim-unchai-a-poem-by-kunwar-narayan.md

 I Have Seen This Bustling World<br>
 While Trying To Think With Ten Heads And Trying To Achieve It With Twenty Hands<br>
 I Have Made It Difficult For My Self |<br>
-Everyone In The Begining Wants<br>
+Everyone In The Beginning Wants<br>
-That Everything Should Start From The Begining,<br>
+That Everything Should Start From The Beginning,<br>
 But By The Time They Reach The End, They Lose Their Courage |<br>
 We Lose Interest<br>
 That How It Would All End<br>